JessieElorza/Deploy_Active_Directory/README.md

 <h2></h2>

-<h2>Purpose</h2>
 This repository documents the deployment of an Active Directory environment in Microsoft Azure using Virtual Machines.
-The project demonstrates core domain services, including domain controller configuration, user management, and client domain joining.
+This demonstrates core domain services, including domain controller configuration, user management, and client domain joining.